Household Dangers and your Pet Bird

 · Perfumes and fumes from deodorants

-One of the main dangers of parrots free-ranging in the house is their instinctive chewing behaviour.
+Crop impaction caused by chewing fabric and fibre: One of the main dangers of parrots free-ranging in the house is their instinctive chewing behaviour.
 Parrots need to chew to keep the beak in shape and trimmed.
 They are also hard-wired to forage for food.
 Parrots that chew on carpet fibres, curtains or upholstery fabrics are in danger of ingesting these fibres and threads and causing a foreign body impaction in their gastro-intestinal system.
-Many birds have been treated with impactions of the crop and stomach.
-Post-mortem examinations have been done on birds that have been so severely impacted and in such weakened condition when presented that they died.
+Many birds have been treated with impactions of the crop and stomach, and sadly most are fatal.

-One of the most common causes of household poisoning is metal toxicity.
+Heavy Metal Poisoning: One of the most common causes of household poisoning is metal toxicity.
 Parrots are attracted to shiny items.
 Most parrot owners will be familiar with their pets fascination for jewelry.
 Gold and silver do not poison birds.
 However, there are many other sources of metal within the house that are toxic to parrots.
 Copper, lead, zinc, aluminum, chrome, brass all cause varying degrees of toxic reactions.
 Some common causes of heavy metal poisoning within the household include:-

 · Lead light ornaments